-John Milton, Lead Pastor
+John Milton, Senior Pastor

 Pastor John remembers the day of his salvation as the greatest day of his life.
 On October 11, 1981, John Milton was a 14 year old boy in attendance at Pleasant Grove Baptist Church.
 An Evangelist came to his church in Oxford, Florida and preached a message from Mark 8:38.
 In this verse, Jesus was talking and he said that “Whosoever therefore shall be ashamed of me and of my words in this adulterous and sinful generation; of him also shall the Son of man be ashamed, when he cometh in the glory of his Father with the holy angels.”

 Prior to that day, John was more concerned about what his friends that sat on the back pew of the Church thought of him than he was about his eternal destination.
 At the end of that message, and after waiting through several stanzas of the invitation song, John finally walked down the aisle to the altar.
 The Evangelist went over the verses with him, showing John his sin and his separation from the Lord, and how that he could simply receive the gift of forgiveness and salvation by accepting Christ as his Savior.
 He prayed and did just that.
 He remembers standing up in front of the church with a grin so large that he could not shut his mouth.
 The weight of his sin, the prospect of Hell, and the emptiness inside was gone.
 It was, has been and will be for all of eternity the greatest day of his life.